Spiders In Sugar Land: What Homeowners Need To Know

 Centipedes are attracted to places that provide them with moisture and plenty of insects for them to hunt.
 If you have a problem with centipedes, it may be a sign of underlying moisture or insect problem around your home.

 Soil and landscaping materials (mulch, rocks, and railroad ties) found around the foundation of our homes are attractive to centipedes.
 When living near our homes, it becomes very easy for them to move inside through vents, cracks in the foundation, or basement doors.
 Weather that is too hot and dry is most often the reason these leggy pests move indoors.

 In nature, one of the centipede’s favorite hiding spots is under rotting logs.
 They also like to hide under rocks, in tall grass, and under piles of leaves or other decaying vegetation.

-Places around homes where centipedes hide include areas under dense shrubbery, landscaping ties, woodpiles, fallen trees, leaf, or brush piles.
+Places around homes where centipedes hide include areas under dense shrubbery, landscaping ties, woodpiles, fallen trees, leaves, or brush piles.

 When centipedes move inside, they move to areas of a home that are damp, dark, and helps them to meet their moisture needs.
 Common centipede hideouts include: